-Traveling abroad with credit cards may be convenient, but it may be worth finding the right one if your credit cards come with foreign transaction and currency conversion fees.
+Traveling abroad with credit cards may be convenient.
+However, it may be worth finding the right one if your credit cards come with foreign transaction and currency conversion fees.
 You should also weigh the costs of fees against those of currency exchange services to determine which option is most cost-efficient.